iMPACT-erosion/iMPACT-erosion.github.io/iMPACT-Start.md

 The **iMPACT-Start** is a set of Notebooks explaining and implementing the starting soil erosion modelling tasks:

-This is the list of the iMPACT-start Notebooks and links to run them online. *This website is under development and we will be gradually adding new Notebooks.*
+This is the list of the iMPACT-start Notebooks and links to run them online.

 ---